IAmStrong/Conways-Game-of-Life/README.md

 5) Draw mode: the ability to add/remove cells to/from the "universe" by hand;

 My work was appreciated by the Judges, therefore I got to the semi-final of the Championship.

+You can read the championship's official task following the *next* [link](https://iamstrong.github.io/files/front-end-developer-javascript-qualification-task-dev-challenge-11-1.pdf).